 New Leaf Monday isn’t just about resetting the respect boards.
 We also use this time as an opportunity to reflect on the extent to which students have demonstrated the school values over the previous half term and to set targets for the new half term.
 The first week of each half term is a time for reflecting on successes, learning from mistakes and setting a positive tone for the weeks ahead.
 Students are provided with a ‘values booklet’ which they fill in with their tutor’s guidance during the first week back.

-The final assembly of each half term is a ‘respect assembly’.
+The final assembly of each half term is a ‘Rewards and recognition assembly’.
 We use these assemblies to recognise the exceptional achievement off students before New Leaf Monday starts everyone off from zero.
 In these assemblies, students are congratulated on exceptional attendance, high respect point totals and excellent academic performance.

 Special Educational Needs (SEN):